ASPP/pelita_template/README.md

     assert next_pos == bot.position
 ```

-For setting up test games there is a utility function you can import from the `pelita.utils` module:
+The test first has to set up a game environment by using the utility function `setup_test_game` imported from the `pelita.utils` module before calling the `move` funtion of the loaded bot.

 **`setup_test_game(layout, is_blue=True, round=None, score=None, seed=None, food=None, bots=None, is_noisy=None) ⟶ bot`**

-Given a layout, returns a [Bot](#the-bot-object) that you can pass to the [move](#the-move-function) function.
+Given a layout, it returns a [Bot](#the-bot-object) which you can pass to the [move](#the-move-function) function.

 The blue team's homezone is always on the left and the red team's homezone is always on the right.
 In the `setup_test_game` function you can pass `is_blue` which defines which side you are currently playing on.